JAlcocerT/RPi/_posts/2024-11-30-raspberry-ai-projects.md

       ::icon(fas fa-code-branch)
 ```

-> These projects have working container images for x86/ARM64.
+> These projects can have working container images for x86/ARM64.
 {: .prompt-info }